rubiety/flight_leverage/source/blog/2014-08-06-round-the-world-on-us-airways-90k-award.markdown

 ### Side Trips to Kuala Lumpur & Panang, Malaysia on Malaysia Airlines

-Within Jakarta on my "shell" trip, I decided to book separate flights on Malaysian airlines to visit Kuala Lumpur and Penang, Malaysia, both delightful cities.
+Within Jakarta on my "shell" trip, I decided to book separate flights on Malaysian Airlines to visit Kuala Lumpur and Penang, Malaysia, both delightful cities.
 Kuala Lumpur was great to walk around, and ascend one of the tallest buildings in the world.